Shyamuday/rustro/OPTION_TRADING_BOT_FLOW_ENHANCED.md

 - Manage order rejections
 - Implement circuit breakers
 - **Missing Data Handling**:
-  - If token not found in CSV/API, use cached database
+  - If token not found in CSV/API, use cached JSON file
   - If cached data is stale (>7 days), skip trading that token
   - If no data available, use broker's instrument list API
   - Fallback to manual token list if all else fails